GazzaJ/CI-MS3-W3Recipes/README.md

 ##### **Navigation Design**
 I have used a standard Materialize, mobile responsive navbar for W3Recipes.
-The menu items change depending on the user's status.
+The menu items change depending on the user's status (logged-in or not).
  - New users only see: Home, Sign-up and Log-in
  - Once signed-up users are able to see the full menu list which enables them to interact with the whole app.